arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Storage Gateway.md

 	- ![[attachments/Pasted image 20220509132930.png]]

 #### FSx File Gateway
-- Used to expand on-premise storage by leveraging FSx for Windows
+- Used to expand on-premise Windows-based storage by leveraging FSx for Windows
 - Windows native compatibility (SMB, NTFS, Active Directory)
 - **Data is cached at the file gateway** for low latency access
 - Diagram